poems

 I knew that Daddy'd whip me after while.

-THE PIT WHERE SOMETHING WORTHWHILE WEEPS
+PIT WHERE

 These shattered slivers of light reflect, refract